-SOURCE ACTIVITY IMPACTS REQUIRING MONITORING PROGRAMMES FUNCTIONAL REQUIREMENTS FOR MONITORING ROLES AND RESPONSIBILITIES (FOR THE EXECUTION OF THE MONITORING PROGRAMMES) MONITORING AND REPORTING FREQUENCY and TIME PERIODS FOR IMPLEMENTING IMPACT MANAGEMENT ACTIONS The use of herbicides is not recommended in or near wetlands (opt for mechanical removal); Appropriately stockpile topsoil cleared from the project area.
-This can be used for rehabilitation of the impacted wetlands; Clearly demarcate construction footprint, and limit all activities to within this area; Minimize unnecessary clearing of vegetation; Landscape and re-vegetate all denuded areas as soon as possible with indigenous vegetation; Re-instate topsoil and lightly till disturbance footprint; Install sandbags on downstream side of the footprint, where necessary, to trap sediment until the site has been constructed and vegetation has reestablished; Make sure all excess consumables and building materials / rubble is removed from site and deposited at an appropriate waste facility; Appropriately contain any generator diesel storage tanks, machinery spills (e.g. accidental spills of hydrocarbons oils, diesel etc.) or construction materials on site (e.g. concrete) in such a way as to prevent them leaking and entering the northwestern seep;
+SOURCE ACTIVITY IMPACTS REQUIRING MONITORING PROGRAMMES FUNCTIONAL REQUIREMENTS FOR MONITORING ROLES AND RESPONSIBILITIES (FOR THE EXECUTION OF THE MONITORING PROGRAMMES) MONITORING AND REPORTING FREQUENCY and TIME PERIODS FOR IMPLEMENTING IMPACT MANAGEMENT ACTIONS Stripping and stockpiling of topsoil.
+Hydrology: Stormwater Management Plan.
+Responsibility: Site Manager to ensure day-to-day compliance with the guidelines as stipulated in the EMPR.
+Compliance to be monitored by the independent Environmental Control Officer during the annual environmental audit.
+Role: Clearly demarcate construction footprint, and limit all activities to within this area; Minimize unnecessary clearing of vegetation; Landscape and re-vegetate all denuded areas as soon as possible with indigenous vegetation; Re-instate topsoil and lightly till disturbance footprint; Install sandbags on downstream side of the footprint, where necessary, to trap sediment until the site has been constructed and vegetation has reestablished; Make sure all excess consumables and building materials / rubble is removed from site and deposited at an appropriate waste facility; Appropriately contain any generator diesel storage tanks, machinery spills (e.g. accidental spills of hydrocarbons oils, diesel etc.) or construction materials on site Applicable throughout site establishment-, and operational phases.
+Daily compliance monitoring by site management.
+Annual compliance monitoring of site by an Environmental Control Officer.

-SOURCE ACTIVITY IMPACTS REQUIRING MONITORING PROGRAMMES FUNCTIONAL REQUIREMENTS FOR MONITORING ROLES AND RESPONSIBILITIES (FOR THE EXECUTION OF THE MONITORING PROGRAMMES) MONITORING AND REPORTING FREQUENCY and TIME PERIODS FOR IMPLEMENTING IMPACT MANAGEMENT ACTIONS Regularly maintain stormwater infrastructure, pipes, pumps and machinery to minimise the potential for leaks.
+SOURCE ACTIVITY IMPACTS REQUIRING MONITORING PROGRAMMES FUNCTIONAL REQUIREMENTS FOR MONITORING ROLES AND RESPONSIBILITIES (FOR THE EXECUTION OF THE MONITORING PROGRAMMES) MONITORING AND REPORTING FREQUENCY and TIME PERIODS FOR IMPLEMENTING IMPACT MANAGEMENT ACTIONS (e.g. concrete) in such a way as to prevent them leaking and entering the north-western seep; Regularly maintain stormwater infrastructure, pipes, pumps and machinery to minimise the potential for leaks.
 Check for oil leaks, keep a tidy operation, install bins and promptly clean up any spills or litter; Maintain storm water run-off & Discharge Water Quality monitoring; No servicing of machines, vehicles and equipment on site and Storage of potential contaminants in bunded areas; Provide appropriate sanitation facilities during construction and service them regularly; Ensure that topsoil is appropriately stored and re-applied during trench backfilling; Make sure that the soil is backfilled and compacted to accepted geotechnical standards to avoid conduit formation along the trench; Conduct regular inspections along the stockpile to ensure the integrity of the facility; Speed limits must be put in place to reduce erosion.
 Soil surfaces must be wetted as necessary to reduce the dust generated by the project activities.
-Speed bumps and signs must be erected to enforce slow speed; and Waste management must be a priority and all waste must be collected and stored adequately.
-It is recommended that all
+Speed bumps and signs must be erected to enforce slow speed; and